32blit/32blit-sdk/docs/Tools.md

 The individual asset tools have been deprecated in favour of https://github.com/pimoroni/32blit-tools which installs `32blit` or `32blit.exe` command on Linux/Mac or Windows respectively.

-Head on over to https://github.com/pimoroni/32blit-tools for documentation covering the new tools.
+Head on over to https://github.com/pimoroni/32blit-tools for documentation covering the installation of the new tools.

 # Asset Pipeline